ClandininLab/bifrost/README.md

 the `pipeline` directory of this repo

 ```
-snakemake --jobs 64 --profile cluster_profile --directory /path/to/your/dataset
+snakemake --slurm --jobs 64 --profile cluster_profile --directory /path/to/your/dataset
 ```

-You can submit an unlimited number of jobs in parallel by setting `--jobs all` if you dare tempt the wrath of your cluster sysadmin.
-This is not recommended.
+You can submit an unlimited number of jobs in parallel by setting `--jobs all` if you dare tempt the wrath of your cluster admin.

 Please refer to the Snakemake docs for instructions on how to execute the pipeline on